labpaw/labpaw/README.md

 ## Hi, I'm Dave 👋

-I'm an MSc Computer Science student and I enjoy building with Nuxt and Vue.
+I'm a postgraduate Computer Science student and a dad to a beautiful little girl.